expertdeveloperit/react-redux-test/README.md

 #### A simple redux setup with [create-react-app](https://github.com/facebookincubator/create-react-app).

-### Basic application to show list of people and their details built with React & Redux
+### Basic application to show list of people,filter and their details built with React & Redux

 This simple application prototype shows how we can use React and Redux to build a friendly user experience.